justmoon/dassie/packages/lib-logger/README.md

 const logger = createLogger("foo:example:http-server")

-logger.debug("This will print depending on the debug scope") logger.info("This will always print") logger.warn("This will print with some emphasis") logger.error("This will print with maximum emphasis")
+logger.debug?.("This will print depending on the debug scope") logger.info("This will always print") logger.warn("This will print with some emphasis") logger.error("This will print with maximum emphasis")